hbarrien/nextwordpredictor/README.md

   * The tidy and transformed data files are also included in this project, although running __capstone_DataProcessing_v3.__ on the provided raw source data files will yield the same results.

 In order to facilitate the installation of this project, these data files are included in comprresed format under the name **final.zip**.

+## **DIRECTORY STRUCTURE**
+For development, local-machine purposes, the directory structure should be as follows: getwd()
+    capstone
+      final
+        en_US
+        en_US_processed
+      wordpredictor